Yash-Jadhav-2000/Drone-control-by-face-recognition/README.md

 - 2: Set Drone speed to 2
 - 3: Set Drone speed to 3

-## Research Notes
-- 02.19.019 - This has been tested outside, & it appears that there is too much happening in most outdoor public spaces.
-Seeing as the Tello has no internal storage & needs to send each video frame to a computer via WiFi, many things can go wrong in the process, but from what I observed the biggest issues appear to be: The Computer to Tello communication can be met with WiFi interference, delivering data at an unsustainable rate.
-The image data can become corrupted, making faces unrecognizable for OpenCV to process from, thus reducing the accuracy of the algorithm.
-In addition, the Tello is rather light, so if there is a lot of wind, it will be difficult to sit still, & in cases where it can, it may be slightly tilted, again making faces hard for the OpenCV algorithm to detect.

 ## Roadmap
 - Figure out a way to save images at a frame rate from 24-60, or at least 12 fps